manav-ray/CS4604_Labs/5.indexing/Lab_5.md

 Record output below:

 ```
+QUERY PLAN
+`--SCAN TABLE big_cards
+Run Time: real 0.000 user 0.000050 sys 0.000070
 ```

 Does the update took less time without the indexes?
 Your answer:
 ```
+No. There is a slight increase in execution time for the update without indexes.
 ```

 Describe your findings of this Lab 5 from the recorded outputs, is everything working fine? or is anything not working? etc. Please indicate your SQLite version: